 By nourishing our minds in the square we walk to Chehel Sotun Garden (UNESCO Heritage).
 The palace has a relaxing atmosphere with eye-catching paintings.
 Then, we travel to the white river to indulge ourselves in the beauty of the worldly known Si-O Se Pol Bridges.

-Departing Isfahan, we travel to Shiraz by having an expedition to the IzadKhast Complex.
-Sassanid kings built the complex as an adobe structure.
-It includes a fortress, fire temple, caravansary, bathroom, and the city of IzadKhast.
-Iranians renovated the complex by constructing a mosque over the fire temple after the Arab conquest of Persia.
+We will be leaving Isfahan and traveling to Shiraz, with a stop at the IzadKhast Complex.
+Sassanid kings built the complex with adobe.
+It consists of a fortress, fire temple, caravansary, bathroom, and the city of IzadKhast.
+The Iranians renovated the complex by constructing a mosque over the fire temple after the Arab conquest of Persia.
 After visiting the IzadKhast Complex, we will continue our journey to the Global City of Wood Carvings.
 We will discover the very skillful art of Monabatkari.
 Artists replete woods with religious designs or flower motifs in Monabatkari.
-Finally, we touch Pasargadae, which is the next stop on the Iran Classic Tour itinerary, we keep going to Pasargadae.
+Finally, we touch Pasargadae, which is the next stop on the Iran Classic Tour itinerary.
 It is the ancient capital of Achaemenid that Cyrus the Great built with the famous fourfold Persian model of the garden.
 Pasargadae explains the nobility of the emperor and his necropolis.

 Expedition to Persian Kings Tombs

 Iran Classic Tour in the city of historical stories begins with Nasir-ol-Molk Mosque.
 It is a supreme intellectual and artistic sacred place which proves no comparison with the typical mosques.
 Spirituality lies inside when sunshine passes through the colorful glasses of windows to Persian carpet orchards.
 Also, Nasir-al-Molk Mosque dazzles visitors with its superb ceiling ceramic work as an architectural Iran highlight.

 Iran Classic Tour devotes itself to the Zand dynasty heritage.
 The tour begins with Vakil Bazaar.
 After that, Our journey continues with the Vakil Historic Bath, which is an architectural masterpiece.
 Architects built the bath from gypsum, stone, and brick.
 Then, we keep walking to Vakil Mosque to experience a royal holy place.
 It derives its fame from the art of architecture, calligraphy, and columns engravings.
 Also, Vakil Mosque shows our path to Karim Khan Citadel.
 It was the residence of Karim Khan and his family.
 Also, the citadel was a military center and the structure looks like a castle guarding the royal family and the king.
 Soon after, we take a walk to Kolah Farngi Mansion to experience the ceremonial palace of the Zand Dynasty.
 It is a Zand legacy museum now.